Team-Taught Interdisciplinary Classes

 GEOG 590: Urban Agriculture and Environmental Justice

-This class provides a year-long internship provides hands-on research experiences on urban agriculture in San Diego from an environmental justice perspective.
-Working with local community partners, we will examine the benefits of urban agriculture and the obstacles that prevent some communities from growing food in the city.
-Specifically, we will seek to understand disparities in the geographic distribution of urban agriculture opportunities, focusing on the relationship between land availability, pollution, soil quality, race, and class.
+This class provides a year-long internship that provides hands-on research experiences on urban agriculture in San Diego from a general research perspective.
+Working with local community partners, we will examine the benefits of urban agriculture and the challenges that limit food growing opportunities in city environments.
+Specifically, we will seek to understand differences in the geographic distribution of urban agriculture, including factors such as land availability, pollution, and soil quality.
 We will also investigate growers' knowledge and adaptation strategies as well as possible interventions to increase access to land and reduce soil contamination risk in affected communities.
 Students will learn about mixed methods research, including collection and analysis of qualitative and quantitative data (e.g., audits, surveys, interviews, soil samples, archives, and public datasets) and develop their analytical and communication skills.
 The internship consists of GEOG 590 (Community-based Geographic Research) in Fall 2023 and GEOG 499 (Special Study) in Spring 2024.

 Dr. Pascale Joassart-Marcelli